-Cons of using this plugin – Sadly, like I said at the start, I’ve found that this plugin doesn’t display the cookie notice bar properly on landing pages built using Thrive Architect.
+Cons of using this plugin – Sadly, like I said at the start, I’ve found that this plugin doesn’t display the cookie notice bar properly on landing pages built using Thrive Architect page builder.
 Other than that, there are no other cons.

 2. GDPR Cookie Compliance by Moove Agency

 If you’re looking for a plugin that will help you make your website more compliant to GDPR, then check out Moove Agency’s awesome plugin.